The National Weather Service Forecast Office in Honolulu, Hawaii issues the following watches, warnings, and advisories when weather threatens Hawaii.

 - Hurricane Watch

-- A Hurricane Watch is issued when hurricane force winds of 74 mph or greater are expected within the next 48 hours.
+- A Hurricane Watch is issued when hurricane force winds of 74 mph or greater are possible within the next 48 hours.

 - Hurricane Warning